 Pinball games, most people will probably turn up their nose at them, but in fact they can be really fun.
-Like puzzle games, I prefer to play them on handhelds, so that’s what all my pinball games are for.
-Here I give my thoughts on the four pinball games I played extensively enough to say something about them: Kirby’s Pinball Land on the Game Boy, Pokemon Pinball: Ruby and Sapphire and Super Mario Ball on the Game Boy Advance and Metroid Prime Pinball on the Nintendo DS.
+Like puzzle games, we prefer to play them on handhelds, so that’s what all our pinball games are for.
+Here we give our thoughts on the four pinball games we played extensively enough to say something about them: Kirby’s Pinball Land on the Game Boy, Pokemon Pinball: Ruby and Sapphire and Super Mario Ball on the Game Boy Advance and Metroid Prime Pinball on the Nintendo DS.
 As you can see, all of them are spin-offs of big Nintendo franchises, but which of these is the best?

 From a graphical standpoint Super Mario Ball looks fantastic, with bright and impressive 3D visuals.
 The game’s concept had great potential.
 A pinball game in the Mario universe, with Koopas, stars, Bowser… anything that makes a Mario game a Mario game.
 What could go wrong?
 Well, the main problem is that the gameplay just isn’t what you expect and want from a pinball game.
 You play on a network of small, connected boards, which sounds like an interesting concept, but the boards are so small that you just don’t feel like you’re in control, and every time you drop the ball to another board, the board you fell from resets, wiping out all your hard work.
 It should have been more like a traditional pinball game, with larger boards and less emphasis on collecting stars and more on getting a highscore.
 If the entire board didn’t reset if you fell, it would have been a lot less frustrating.

-Another big issue, is that Mario Ball has the single most horrific save system I have ever encountered in a game.
+Another big issue, is that Mario Ball has the single most horrific save system we have ever encountered in a game.
 And that’s not an exaggeration.
 What happens?
 When you load your savefile, the game deletes it.
 The idea is, that you save it again when you decide to quit.
-But this is so illogical that I didn’t expect it all, until I found out the hard way.
+But this is so illogical that we didn’t expect it all, until we found out the hard way.
 When you play a bit and don’t make any progress, and you decide to just shut off your system without saving (as there is no reason to), you can say goodbye to your entire savefile.
-To this day it’s a complete mystery to me why the developers decided this would be a good idea, but I have one theory: maybe the game was just so demanding of the GBA hardware, that they chose to do this in order to save memory.
-Maybe that’s nonsense, but I can’t imagine there isn’t a reason for them to do this.
+To this day it’s a complete mystery to me why the developers decided this would be a good idea, but we have one theory: maybe the game was just so demanding of the GBA hardware, that they chose to do this in order to save memory.
+Maybe that’s nonsense, but we can’t imagine there isn’t a reason for them to do this.